Status: Available for Option

 The property consists of three mining concessions La Higuerita 4, La Higuerita 7 and La Higuerita 8 covering a surface area of 5,796 hectares.

 A discrete linear trend of porphyry copper/molybdenum deposits extends from Sacaton in Arizona through Silver Bell and the Pima district to Cananea and La Caridad in Mexico.
 Deposit clusters along this trend show a remarkably even spacing of 65 to 70 km, except between Cananea and La Caridad which are located approximately 120 km apart.
 Exploration at El Batamote is based in part on the concept that there may be a third buried copper/molybdenum porphyry deposit located between Cananea and La Caridad.
+Mapping at Batamote has discovered several prospects containing porphyry copper style alteration and mineralization.
+El Choclo Northwest is an area recently recognized by Millrock as a leach cap zone with potential to contain a buried target at depth.

 Structure and Alteration

 At Bata Sur hydrothermal breccia bodies containing Cu values up to 0.65% at surface trend northwest and are roughly 850 X 160 m in areal extent.
-These breccias contain quartz, carbonate, chlorite, chalcopyrite, pyrite and lessor galena and sphalerite.
-The brecciated area is associated with a soil anomaly (>345 ppm Cu) and a chargeability anomaly.
+These breccias contain quartz, carbonate, chlorite, chalcopyrite, pyrite and lesser galena and sphalerite.
+The brecciated area is associated with a soil anomaly and a chargeability anomaly.
 Four drill holes have cut polymictic breccia containing carbonate-quartz ± chlorite ± fluorite cement and pyrite-chalcopyrite ± galena ± sphalerite.
 The best drill intercepts include 136 m @ 0.26%Cu and 78 m @ 0.16%Cu and 181 m @ 0.20% Cu.

 The Arreadero prospect is characterized by widespread chlorite-biotite-kspar alteration.
 A large N-S trending soil anomaly contains > 150 ppm Cu and is associated with pyrite-chalcopyrite bearing stockwork over a granodiorite stock.
 This 53 Ma stock contains biotite-kspar and chlorite-sericite alteration and weak pyrite-chalcopyrite mineralization and is similar in age to the La Caridad porphyry copper system.